rithulkamesh/pomoflow/README.md

 ## License

-This project is licensed under [MIT license](./LICENSE), Any contributions will be taken under it, Accredition is appreciated but not necessary.
+This project is licensed under [AGPL v3](./LICENSE), Any contributions will be taken under it, Accredition is appreciated but not necessary.
 A humble request to use the software for ethical reasons only.